 “Critical or redirecting feedback can put us in a defensive mode and restrict our ability to focus on solutions – we want to react.
 Knowing this, we can see why it is important to develop the habit of first just listening to feedback, rather than reacting.”

 2. Remain receptive and open

-Everyone has room to learn and grow, but we can only do so if we’re aware of those opportunities.
-When trying to make sense of feedback, focus less on whether you did or did not do something specifically.
-Instead ask yourself, ‘What in my behavior could be leading to this perception?’
+Everyone has room to learn and grow, but we can only do so if we know about those opportunities.
+When making sense of feedback, focus less on whether you did or did not do something specific.
+Instead, ask yourself, "What about my behavior that could lead to this perception?"

 4. Act on feedback

 Take the time to process feedback.
 Focus on what specifically you will do to change or reinforce a certain behavior.
 Then, try to apply this feedback to your day-to-day work.
 Taking the same assertiveness example in #3, your next step might be to speak up more in meetings.

 Giving feedback can be a challenging and scary thing to do.
 Few people enjoy confrontation, and even fewer people like to hurt others' feelings.
 That's why it's so important to show gratitude and appreciation to the people who have provided you with feedback.